kmalakoff/knockback-todos-app/README.md

 ### MVVM in "Todos - Classic"

-The Classic application is an upgraded port of the Backbone Todos application so it has the same ORM with Todo (Backbone.Model) and TodosCollection (Backbone.Collection), but the two views are replaced by various ViewModels and templates for each section of the screen (SettingsViewModel, HeaderViewModel, TodosViewModel, FooterViewModel).
+The Classic application is an upgraded port of the Backbone Todos application so it has the same ORM with Todo (Backbone.Model) and TodoCollection (Backbone.Collection), but the two views are replaced by various ViewModels and templates for each section of the screen (SettingsViewModel, HeaderViewModel, TodosViewModel, FooterViewModel).

 **Models (Backbone.Model + Backbone.Collection)**

 * **Todo:** provides the data and operations for a Todo like setting its complete state and saving changes on the server/local-storage
-* **TodosCollection:** fetches models from the server and provides summary information on the Todo data like how many are completed, remaining, etc
+* **TodoCollection:** fetches models from the server and provides summary information on the Todo data like how many are completed, remaining, etc

 **ViewModels**